gioele/filepath/README.md

 FilePath
 ========

-`FilePath` is a class that helps dealing with files, directories and paths in general; a modern replacement for the standard Pathname.
+filepath is a small library that helps dealing with files, directories and paths in general; a modern replacement for the standard Pathname.

-`FilePath` instances are immutable objects with dozens of convience methods for common operations such as calculating relative paths, concatenating paths or finding all the files in a directory.
-There is also a companion class `FilePathList` to perform operations on multiple files at once.
+filepath is built around two main classes: `FilePath`, that represents paths, and `FilePathList`, lists of paths.
+The instances of these classes are immutable objects with dozens of convience methods for common operations such as calculating relative paths, concatenating paths, finding all the files in a directory or modifing all the extensions of a list of file names at once.

 Features and examples
 ---------------------